QianChenglong/gtest-xml-patch/README.md

 # gtest-xml-patch

-Let xml output of gtest much more beautiful!
+Let xml display of gtest outputs much more beautiful!

 Like this